unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

   the element at the top will get the pointer events.
 * On WASM, iOS and Android, the `RoutedPointerEventArgs.FrameId` will be reset to 0 after 49 days of running time of the application.
 * Unlike on UWP, controls that are under a `Popup` won't receive the unhandled pointer events.
-* On non skia-based platforms, unlike UWP, it's impossible to receive a `PointerReleased` without getting a `PointerPressed` before.
+* On non Skia-based platforms, unlike UWP, it's impossible to receive a `PointerReleased` without getting a `PointerPressed` before.
   (For instance if a child control handled the pressed event but not the released event).
-  > On WASM as `TextElement` are `UIElement`, it means that unlike UWP `TextBlock` won't raise the
+  > On WASM as `TextElement` inherits from `UIElement`, it means that unlike UWP `TextBlock` won't raise the
-  > a `PointerReleased` when clicking on an `Hyperlink`.
+  > `PointerReleased` event when clicking on a `Hyperlink`.
 * Unlike UWP, on the `Hyperlink` the `Click` will be raised before the `PointerReleased`.
 * The property `PointerPointProperties.PointerUpdateKind` is not set on Android 5.x and lower (API level < 23)
 * On Firefox, pressed pointers are reported as fingers.
 This means you will receive events with `PointerDeviceType == Pen` only for hovering